 - Plasnap Snap Button: 0.9cm diameter x One pair

 We interviewed Mioko about her creation:

 Kokka Fabric (KF): What did you think of the fabric you used for this project?

 It is a lovely and elegant pattern with a classical impression of lined berries.
 With no specific pattern orientation, it is also easy to use!
 Taking advantage of the calm tone of the design, I came up with a sub bag that works well with stylish fashion.

 KF: Can you tell us any special elements or ideas that you incorporated into this creation?

-KF: What are some tips for making this skirt?
+KF: What are some tips for making this bag?

-KF: How should we use this skirt in everyday situations?
+KF: How should we incorporate this bag into one’s styling?

 The pattern has a gentle look, so it goes well with elegant styles.
 It also looks great with clothes of similar color tones, or you can carry it as an accent with navy or other dark-colored garments.

 KF:Thank you very much, Mioko!
 Here are sewing instructions along with step by step photos from her.
 Enjoy crafting!